morse-simulator/morse/README.md

 ⚠️ **As of 2020, MORSE is not maintained/updated anymore.
 The code will remain available for the foreseeable future for adventurous researchers and/or archeologists, but do not expect much support!** ⚠️

+⚠️ Also, MORSE requires Blender to run. **The last supported version of Blender is 2.79b.
+MORSE can _not_ run with more recent versions!** ⚠️

 ![MORSE logo](doc/media/morse-logo.png)

 MORSE: the Modular Open Robots Simulator Engine